solana-labs/solana/docs/src/proposals/partitioned-inflationary-rewards-distribution.md

 ## Proposed Solutions

 Instead of computing and reward stake accounts at epoch boundary, we will decouple reward computation and reward credit into two phases.

+A separate service, "epoch calc service" will be created.
+The service will listen to a channel for any incoming rewards calculation requests, and perform the calculation for the rewards.
+For each block that cross the epoch boundary, the bank will send a request to the `epoch calc service`.
+This marks the start of the reward computation phase.

+N-1 -- N -- N+1
+     \
+      \
+        N+2

+In the above example, N is the start of the new epoch.
+Two rewards calculation requests will be sent out at slot N and slot N+2.
+To avoid repeated computation with the same input, the signature of the computation requests, hash(epoch_number, hash(stake_accounts_data)), are calculated.
+Duplicated computation requests will be discard.
+For the above example, if there are no stake account changes between slot N-1 and slot N, the 2nd computation request will be discarded.

-At the start of the new epoch, a background thread is forked to compute the rewards.
-This is the first phase - reward computation.
-When reaching block height `N` after the epoch, the bank starts the second phase - reward credit, in which the rewards are credited to the stake accounts, which will last for `M` blocks.
+When reaching block height `N` after the start of the `reward computation phase`, the bank starts the second phase - reward credit, in which, the bank first query the `epoch calc service` with the request signature to get the rewards result, then credit the rewards to the stake accounts for the next `M` blocks.
+If the rewards result is not available, the bank will wait until the results are available.

 We call them:
 (a) `calculating interval` `[epoch_start, epoch_start+N]`